MONKEY BUSINESS TEAM

 Founding Editor

 TED GOOSSEN is a literary translator, professor emeritus at York University in Toronto, and one of the founding editors of Monkey Business and MONKEY New Writing from Japan.
 He is the editor of The Oxford Book of Japanese Short Stories.
 He translated Haruki Murakami’s Wind/Pinball and The Strange Library, and co-translated (with Philip Gabriel) Men Without Women and Killing Commendatore.
-His translations of Hiromi Kawakami’s People from My Neighbourhood and Naoya Shiga’s Reconciliation were published in 2020.
-His translation of the story collection Dragon Palace by Hiromi Kawakami was published under the MONKEY imprint with Stone Bridge Press in 2023.
+His translations of Hiromi Kawakami’s People from My Neighborhood and Naoya Shiga’s Reconciliation were published in 2020.
+His translation of the story collection Dragon Palace by Hiromi Kawakami was published under the Monkey imprint with Stone Bridge Press in 2023.
 His translations of Murakami, Shiga, Kawakami, and others are featured in Monkey Business and MONKEY.

 Photo credit: YCAR